maarten-pennings/howto/c64chars/readme.md

 - There are two character sets: the default (standard, graphics or upper case) and alternate (text or lower case) set.
 - In one character set (of 256 characters), the upper 128 are the reverse video of the lower 128 characters (all pixels flipped).
-- There is a difference between ASCII codes (or PETSCII if you want) and screen pokecodes.
+- There is a difference between ASCII codes (or PETSCII if you want) and screen poke-codes.
 - Several glyphs ("the specific shape, design, or representation of a character", i.e. the character bitmaps) are duplicated.

-This project was an attempt to clarify for myself how the standard set looks like, how characters can work together to form bigger "ACSII art", and how the mapping from pokecodes to ASCII works out.
+This project was an attempt to clarify for myself how the standard set looks like, how characters can work together to form bigger "ACSII art", and how the mapping from poke-codes to ASCII works out.

 ## Process